Vasyl Hamianin: Ambassador to Indonesia

 On 30 July 2021, President Volodymyr Zelenskyy appointed Hamianin as Ukrainian Ambassador to Indonesia, replacing Volodymyr Pakhil who had been removed in 2020.
 Hamianin presented his credentials to President of Indonesia Joko Widodo on 25 October 2021.
 In mid-December 2021, Hamianin visited the Ukrainian community in Bali to introduce himself.

 Shortly following the Russian invasion on 24 February, Hamianin appeared on virtual press conferences and on Indonesian media outlets, calling for Indonesia to condemn Russian actions.
 He also called for the Indonesian Islamic community to condemn the war, including with a visit to Nahdlatul Ulama chairman Yahya Cholil Staquf.
 In August 2022, he was warned by the Indonesian Ministry of Foreign Affairs for his tweet criticizing Indonesia's position of condemning Israeli attacks in Gaza while not condemning the Russian invasion.

 Several days prior to the 2022 G20 Bali summit, on 10 November 2022 the Minister of Foreign Affairs Dmytro Kuleba signed the Treaty of Amity and Cooperation in Southeast Asia.
 Upon the signing of the treaty, President Zelenskyy appointed Hamianin as the temporary representative of Ukraine to the ASEAN.
 Hamianin presented his credentials to the Secretary General of ASEAN, Kao Kim Hourn, on 13 March 2023.

+In February 2025, Hamianin announced his departure at a meeting with the Foreign Policy Community of Indonesia.
+His duties were taken over by Yevhenia Shynkarenko, who acted as the chargé d'affaires ad interim.

+Ambassador to DRC

+On 21 December 2024, President Volodymyr Zelenskyy issued a decree which appointed Hamianin as the nation's ambassador to the Democratic Republic of the Congo.
+Hamianin was the inaugural ambassador for the country after the Ukrainian embassy in the country began re-operating in April.
+He handed over his credentials to the President of the Democratic Republic of the Congo Félix Tshisekedi on 10 April 2025.
+Hamianin made his first public appearance on 29 April for the occasion of the World Press Freedom Day, where he drew similarities between Ukrainian and Congolese histories and outlined plans for cultural and economic exchanges.